 Lemon is one of my favorite summertime flavors because it can be light, refreshing and still indulgent.
-These Keto Lemon Cookies encompass all of that, plus they are low in carbs, so entirely guilt free!
-Check out the video down below to see how to make them step by steps.
+These Keto Lemon Cookies encompass each of those elements, plus they are low in carbs, so entirely guilt free!
+Check out the video down below to see how to make them step by step.

 FREE PRINTABLE: Keto Food List

 Join 150,000 others to get a FREE keto food list and new recipes every week!

 Keto recipes can be a bit difficult to create, but thanks to us you won’t have to do any of the guess work.
 We have the whole recipe laid out from tools and ingredients, to an in-depth description of the baking process.
 These sugar free keto friendly cookies are soft and dense perfect for a filling but yet light dessert.

 Thankfully this is an easy keto recipe that requires very few real “tools”.
 You will need some bowls and a whisk, but aside from that it’s really just basic kitchen equipment.

 - Baking Sheet– If you want to make these cookies, make sure you have a quality baking sheet.
 The prep time is fast but the little dough balls will need a baking sheet that heats evenly.

 What You Need to Make Keto Lemon Cookies

 Quality keto low carb baked goods start with delicious and nutritious ingredients.
 These cookies are no exception.
 To make lemon cookies and lemon icing, you’re going to need all things lemon!

 - 1 cup almond flour- These keto cookies are gluten free because they use a blend of almond flour and coconut flour.
 We recommend finely milled almond flour for the best texture.